 The rest are Cairn Energy, Qata Petroleum, the Global Petroleum Group, First E&P, Sasol, Equinor and the Harmony Oil and Gas Corporation.

-The Minister of Energy, Mr John-Peter Amewu, who stated this at a news conference held in Accra yesterday, said the pre-qualified companies would have up to May 21, this year to submit their bids, while the final award of to successful bidders would be made on August 31.
+The Minister of Energy, Mr John-Peter Amewu, who stated this at a news conference held in Accra yesterday, said the pre-qualified companies would have up to May 21, this year to submit their bids, while the final award of

 He explained that following the invitation for expression of interest and pre-qualification that was sent out by the Licensing Round Bid Evaluation and Negotiation (LRBEN) Committee in October 2018, 60 applications had been received from 16 companies for the five oil blocks on offer.